 2. A Branding Toolkit will be issued to each office (mid April to early May).
 It describes historical background behind our design and how to further implement it on campus.

-3. Mountains and Minds Magazine will be mailed Monday April 9th to 12,000
+3. Mountains and Minds Magazine will be mailed Monday April 9th to 12,000 people.

 *The recipients include dues paying alumni and key constituents.

 *This may be the only issue this year, but by 2008 a two year subscription may be purchased.
 The price of the subscription is still being debated.

 *The magazines will also be placed in the bookstore for retail as well.
 Price has yet to be determined.